HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

   android:textAppearance="?attr/textAppearanceHeadline5" />
 ```

-To know which are the default styles that Android uses we just need to follow the path of the them.
+To know which are the default styles that Android uses we just need to follow the path of the theme.
 Right-click on the attribute, follow the thread until you find the style.
 For `Theme.MaterialComponents.DayNight.DarkActionBar` you can reach how `textAppearanceBody1` is set to the style `TextAppearance.MaterialComponents.Body1`
 ```xml
 <item name="textAppearanceBody1">@style/TextAppearance.MaterialComponents.Body1</item>